| | | |

 Oct 31. division badly depleted

 November 1944: GvB assigned to SS-Gruppenführer Max Simon's XIII.
-SS-Korps.

 Nov 8: USAAF bombs GvB division HQ